lichkitsch/faekind/rules.md

 | _WIS_ is for willpower, perception, and ranged attacks |
 | _CHA_ is for personality, persuasion, and deception |

-After you have your starting stat scores, come up with 1 flaw (negative), 1 quirk (neutral), and 1 virtue (positive) to describe your character's personality.
+After you have your starting stat scores, come up with 1 virtue (positive), 1 quirk (neutral), and 1 flaw (negative) to describe your character's personality.
 Come up with a background and a desire, then briefly describe your character's appearance.

 <hr/>